murillohwg/RootCrawlerAI--AI-Sec-Scanner/README.md

 This project was built to explore:

-Real-world asynchronous programming
+-Real-world asynchronous programming
-Web security fundamentals
+-Web security fundamentals
-Automation of reconnaissance tasks
+-Automation of reconnaissance tasks
-Integration of AI into security tooling
+-Integration of AI into security tooling